v-rajagt/IntuneDocs/intune/protect/mtd-connector-enable.md

 - **Connect Android devices of version 4.1 and above to *\<MTD partner name>* for app protection policy evaluation**: When you enable this option, app protection policies using the Device Threat Level rule will evaluate devices including data from this connector.
 - **Connect iOS devices version 8.0 and above to *\<MTD partner name>* for app protection policy evaluation**: When you enable this option, app protection policies using the Device Threat Level rule will evaluate devices including data from this connector.

-To learn more about using Mobile Threat Defense connectors for Intune App Protection Policy evauation, see [Set up Mobile Threat Defense for unenrolled devices](~/protect/mtd-enable-unenrolled-devices.md).
+To learn more about using Mobile Threat Defense connectors for Intune App Protection Policy evaluation, see [Set up Mobile Threat Defense for unenrolled devices](~/protect/mtd-enable-unenrolled-devices.md).

 **Common Shared Settings**
 - **Number of days until partner is unresponsive**: Number of days of inactivity before Intune considers the partner to be unresponsive because the connection is lost.
 Intune ignores compliance state for unresponsive MTD partners.